WillHennessey/WillHennessey.github.io/_posts/2017-08-21-single-table-inheritance-with-rails.md

 {% endhighlight %}
 </div>

-The `type` column we've defined will be used by STI, to store the sub-model name.
+The `type` column we've defined is the default column used by STI, to store the sub-model name.
+If you want to use a different column you just need to declare it your base model.

+`self.inheritance_column = :my_cool_column`

 Next we'll need to define our Ticket model and it's sub-models.
 A simple Ticket model will look like this.